Over the Years

 “There must be a Bible College in the state of Maine.”

 Faith Bible College International was truly breathed into existence by the Lord, and now continues to fulfill the mission to prepare professional, Pentecostal servant-leaders who make a world of difference in fulfilling the Great Commission of the Lord Jesus Christ.

 - Faith Bible College International began as Faith School of Theology in Old Orchard, Maine.
 Founder and first President, Dr. Pier served for 44 years.

 - The institute was moved to a larger campus in Brooklin, Maine; but in 1975 the Brooklin facilities were filled to capacity, and the need for a larger campus was evident

 - The directors of Faith School of Theology acquired Higgins Classical Institute in Charleston, Maine.
 This provided Faith School of Theology with a campus that was worth millions for only a fraction of the cost.

 - After Dr. Jeffrey A. Bell had served in multiple roles over the course of 25 years, Dr. Pier passed the torch of leadership to Dr. Bell.

-- Dr. Bell and the Board of Directors appointed Rev. Matthew M. Ward to serve as the next president, and Dr. Bell would continue to serve as Chancellor and Dean of Academics at Faith Bible College International.
+- Dr. Bell and the Board of Trustees appointed Rev. Matthew M. Ward to serve as the next president, and Dr. Bell would continue to serve as Chancellor and Dean of Academics at Faith Bible College International.

 Today, we are continuing to train men and women from across the world for service in the five-fold ministry.